ntop/ntopng/doc/src/what_is_ntopng.rst

    to respond 'No' or click 'Cancel' when prompted to install WinPcap drivers, Microsoft Visual C++ Redistributable, and Redis.

-By default, the ntopng installer comes with WinPcap drivers.
+By default, the ntopng installer comes with Win10Pcap drivers.
 However, if using a recent Windows version (e.g., Windows 10), it is recommended to install `npcap drivers <https://nmap.org/npcap/>`_ before installing ntopng and then, when prompted by the ntopng